 - a duty of supervision to ensure employees do not leave the premises impaired.

-If you decide on serving alcohol at your next office function, consider the following.
+If you decide on serving alcohol at your next workplace function, consider the following: